-A hip injury can be incredibly painful and will greatly impact your everyday life.
-You need experienced legal help from the very beginning to secure the compensation that you’ll need to recover.
-To speak with an experienced Ohio personal injury lawyer, call KNR today.
+A hip injury can be incredibly painful and greatly impacts everyday life.
+You need experienced legal help to secure the compensation you need.
+Call KNR today.

 - Reconstructive procedures – This invasive approach is for serious fractures or complete breaks.
 It can involve the insertions of metal plates, screws, rods, or replacement hip parts.